N. S. N. Nataraj

-N. S. N. Nataraj is an Indian politician and was member of the Tamil Nadu Legislative Assembly from the Kangayam constituency in Fourteenth Assembly of Tamil Nadu from 2011-2016.
+N. S. N. Nataraj is an Indian politician and was a member of the Tamil Nadu Legislative Assembly from the Kangayam constituency in Fourteenth Assembly of Tamil Nadu from 2011-2016.
 He represents the Anna Dravida Munnetra Kazhagam party.

 Business

 Nataraj is the former president of the Kangayam Coconut Oil Manufacturers Association, and co-owner of the NSN Group of Companies, alongside his son Dhanapal.
 The company is focused on manufacturing copra and coconut oil in Kangayam, and is the largest supplier of copra in the state.

 Personal life

-He has one Wife named Shanthi, Son Dhanapal and Daughter Premalatha is a resident of Kangayam.
+He has Wife named Shanthi, Son NSN Dhanapal, Daughter Premalatha married to Prakash is a resident of Kangayam.